epfl-ada/ada-2021-project-adadvanced/README.md

    - One hot-encoding of attributes
  - Quotations and speakers clustering :
    - Converting quotations into vectors using [SentenceTransformer](https://www.sbert.net/docs/usage/semantic_textual_similarity.html) deep neural network.
-   - Reducing the dimension of the data frame using [Locally Linear Embeddings](https://scikit-learn.org/stable/modules/generated/sklearn.manifold.LocallyLinearEmbedding.html#sklearn.manifold.LocallyLinearEmbedding)
+   - Reducing the dimension of the data frame using [Locally Linear Embeddings](https://scikit-learn.org/stable/modules/generated/sklearn.manifold.LocallyLinearEmbedding.html#sklearn.manifold.LocallyLinearEmbedding).
+This algorithm aims at preserving the neighbouring points.
+First, for each point, its nearest neighbors are determined.
+Then it tries to project the new point in the embedded space such that its neighbors are preserved
+This spectral dimensionality reduction technique is non-linear, fast and reliable enough to handle big and complex dataset.
    - Perform aggregation to attribute a vector to each speaker.
    - Performing clustering using [Spectral Clustering](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.SpectralClustering.html#sklearn.cluster.SpectralClustering) method.